 When the orphanage was just a dream, we stood on the road and responded to that question in Isaiah "Do you not see it?"

 It is a village on the outskirts of Phnom Penh, Cambodia.
-A place for terminal AIDS patients and their families to live.
-And an orphange for the children who survive their parents.
+A place for AIDS patients and their families to live.
+And an orphange for the children whose mothers have died.

-Surrounded by rice fields and sugar palm trees, there are thatch homes for familes, and cement buildings that include small homes for the orphans, a rec center, a learning center, three baby houses, two granny houses and a home for pregnant factory girls.
+Surrounded by rice fields and sugar palm trees, there are thatch homes for familes, and cement buildings that include small homes for the orphans, a rec center, a learning center, two baby houses, two granny houses and a home for pregnant abandoned young women.

 What started small has grown so much over the past few years.
-There are gardens, fish ponds, a chicken coop and a duck pond.
+There are gardens, a fish pond and a chicken coop.

 In 2008 we had the choice to either stop taking more children or build more houses.
 So we built another set of 10 houses for a potential 100 additional children.